ptrpl4/bash-mac/leftovers/other-tech/card-payments.md

 MCC - four-digit number that classifies the type of goods or services a business offers

-Tokenization - when used Digital Account Number instead of Primary Account Number.&#x20;
+Tokenization - when used Digital Account Number instead of Primary Account Number.

 #### Apple Pay Payment